 4.6.1.
-Adding a public IP address to the second ethernet adapter on a compute node public network.
-Assuming that the public network is 1.2.3.0/255.255.255.0 and the default gateway for that network is 1.2.3.1, the following set of commands define the second interface of a compute to have address 1.2.3.25 with name mypublic.myuniversity.edu, update all required configuration files on the frontend, update all required configuration files on the node compute-0-0 and restart the network on compute-0-0.
+Adding a public IP address to the second ethernet adapter on a compute node

+Often, owners want the second ethernet adapter to be on the public network and for the default routing to be in the public network.
+Assuming that the public network is 1.2.3.0/255.255.255.0 and the default gateway for that network is 1.2.3.1, the following set of commands define the second interface of a compute to have address 1.2.3.25 with name mypublic.<public domain of frontend> update all required configuration files on the frontend, update all required configuration files on the node compute-0-0 and restart the network on compute-0-0.